leonkacowicz/chess-tools/README.md

 # What is this?
-This is a meta package that contains links and general documentation of a series packages intended to support the development of general purpose chess engines and tools.
+This is a meta package that contains links and general documentation for a series of packages intended to support the development of general purpose chess engines and tools.

 1) [chess-core](https://github.com/leonkacowicz/chess-core):
    This package implements the foundational code that implements the basic chess abstractions.